OCA/connector-magento/connector_magento/doc/guides/tutorial_customize.rst

 A bit of theory
 ===============

-The mappings of the fields are defined in subclasses of :py:class:`connector.unit.mapper.ImportMapper` or :py:class:`connector.unit.mapper.ExportMapper`, respectively for the imports and the exports.
+The mappings of the fields are defined in "Mappers" components whcih class is :py:class:`~connector.unit.mapper.Mapper`.

-See the documentation about :py:class:`~connector.unit.mapper.Mapper`.

 .. note:: The connector almost never works with the Odoo Models
           directly.
 Instead, it works with its own models, which